5T33Z0/OC-Little-Translated/12_MMIO_Whitelist/README.md

 ### 5. Finishing touches
 Once you are done with creating the MMIO Whitelist and testing, do the following:

+- In OCAT, select "Edit > OpenCore DEBUG" again, to uncheck it
+- Mount your EFI and open your `config.plist`
 - Disable logging (change `Misc/Debug/Target` to `3`)
-- Switch OpenCore back to the Release version:
-	- Mount your EFI and open your `config.plist`
-	- In OCAT, select "Edit > OpenCore DEBUG" again, to uncheck it
 - Update OpenCore files and Drivers
 - Save and reboot

 ## Resources